trumans/treehouse-flashcards/README.md

     - The card also has a button to clear the user name and return to name input form.

-Web application used
+# Packages used #
-  Express framework
+  - Express framework
-  Pug to render templates
+  - Pug to render templates
-  body-parser middleware
+  - body-parser middleware
-  cookie-parser middleware
+  - cookie-parser middleware

-To launch app
-  1. (Optional, to have nodemon autorestart app) in terminal window: nodemon app.js
-  2. in terminal window: node app.js
-  3. in browser goto localhost:3000

-Routes (i.e. localhost:3000/...)
+# Routes (i.e. localhost:3000/...) #
 All routes use response.render and Pug template to generate pages.

 Templates utilize a shared template (e.g extends layout) which in turn includes template pieces (e.g. include includes/header.pug).

-  / (root)
+## / (root) ##
 Displays user name in a welcome box if the username cookie is set, otherwise it redirects to /hello.
 Page has a Begin button to display a flashcard.

 Next to the Welcome box is a button to clear the user name that submits a post to /goodbye.

-  /hello, get request
+## /hello, get request ##
 Displays a form to submit a user name if there is no username cookie, otherwise redirects to root route.
 The welcome box displays the message "hello, student".
 The name entered is submitted with a post request.

-  /hello, post request
+## /hello, post request ##
 The user name is extracted from the request and is saved as a cookie.
 The client is then redirected to root route.

-  /goodbye
+## /goodbye ##
 Defined for only post requests.
-Clears the user name cookie and redirects to hello.
+Clears the user name cookie and redirects to /hello.

-  /cards/<#>?side=<type>
+## /cards/#?side=type ##
-     Display the card indexed by <#> from the cards array. <type> is either 'question' or 'answer'.
+Display the card at index _#_ from the cards array. _Type_ is either the value _question_ or _answer_.
 The question/answer and hint is passed to the Pug template using response.locals properties.
-If the side displayed is the question the HTML includes a JS script which adds a Show Hint button which shows the hint when clicked.
+If the side displayed is the question the HTML includes a JS script which adds a Show Hint button to display the hint when clicked.

 Both sides have buttons to flip to the other side and display another random card.

 The welcome box described above for the root and /hello routes is displayed.
 Displaying a card is not dependent on a saved user name.

-     If the 'side' query parameter is neither 'question' or 'answer' the question side is displayed.
+If the _side_ query parameter is neither _question_ or _answer_ the question side is displayed.

-  /cards
+## /cards ##
 Redirects to the question side of random card.

-  error handling
+## error handling ##
 All errors should be captured and redirected to an error page which displays the error status, a "desktop" graphic and the stack dump in a scrolling window.

 If the card index in the URL is invalid a 404 error is displayed.

-Project file structure
+# Project file structure #

+## /data ##
-  /data - the flat file containing the questions in json format.
+the flat file containing the questions in json format.

+## /js-express-basics-flashcard-assets ##
-  /js-express-basics-flashcard-assets - the designer html files and images.
+the designer html files and images.

+## /node_modules ##
-  /node_modules - packages install by npm.
+packages install by npm.

+## /public ##
-  /public - static assets: images, client-side JS file, CSS files.
+static assets: images, client-side JS file, CSS files.

+## /routes ##
-  /routes - JS files that explicitly define routes (e.g. /cards, /hello).
+JS files that explicitly define routes (e.g. /cards, /hello).

+## /views ##
-  /views - Pug templates called by route functions, extended shared templates and included partial templates.
+Pug templates called by route functions, extended shared templates and included partial templates.

+## app.js ##
-  app.js - the main application JS file, which is launched by Node.
+the main application JS file, which is launched by Node.
+ - requires body-parser package
+ - requires cookie-parser package
  - declares pug as the template renderer.
  - declares files containing routes for explicitly defined routes.
  - declares error handling middleware